About Bank On California

 Unbanked: No checking or savings account.

-Underbanked: Has a checking and/or savings account, but continues to rely on alternative financial services, like check-cashing services, payday loans, rent-to-own agreements or pawn shops.
+Underbanked: Has a checking and/or savings account, but continues to rely on alternative financial services, like check-cashing services, payday loans, rent-to-own agreements and/or pawn shops.